Scenic and Overlook Trails Loop

 Straight head, a rugged track climbs approximately half a mile up the ridge to Ray Miller Trail.
 The shortest extension brings you to a viewpoint on the bluff where you will find a hitching post and a sweeping panorama along the coast toward Point Mugu.
 Beneath the bluff, PCH can be seen cutting across a sandy beach.
 Reach the landing by hiking straight from the junction for a few hundred feet, curving to the left down to the overlook.

 For a bit more exercise and overwhelming ocean views, make a hard left at the top of Scenic Trail on a path that traverses the ridge framing the west side of the bottom of Big Sycamore Canyon.
-This 0.4-mile long bonus track gains another 100 feet and is easy to follow as it crosses the spine of a rugged undulating ridge bordered by dramatic drop-offs.
-To the west there is a dangerously steep drop to a sandy beach running between the ridge and the rocky point that gives the state park its name.
-To the east, there is a slightly less steep slope giving way to Big Sycamore Canyon.
+This 0.4-mile long bonus track gains another 75 feet and is easy to follow as it crosses the spine of a rugged undulating ridge bordered by dramatic drop-offs.
+To the west is a dangerously steep drop to a sandy beach running between the ridge and the rocky point that gives the state park its name.
+To the east, a slightly less steep slope giving way to Big Sycamore Canyon.

 The trail ends atop a prominence at the end of the ridge.
 The towering terminus offers striking sea breezes and views to see.
 You have a bird’s eye perspective of the campground to the left, shaded by hearty sycamores.
-To the right, beneath a 400-foot bluff, there is a slope of sand feeding into the Pacific.
+To the right, beneath a 400-foot bluff, a slope of sand feeds into the Pacific.
 Point Mugu juts into the blue water on the horizon to the west.
 It is a rare and stunning vista.
 Even if you only made a short trip to the park from Los Angeles, this trail will have you feeling like you took a vacation to a faraway paradise.

 From the top of Scenic Trail, is it less than a tenth of a mile on the connector to Overlook Trail.
 Turn right on this wide fire road and begin hiking downhill.
 With the ocean views behind you, the back half of the loop serves up scintillating inland views of Big Sycamore Canyon.
 To the northeast, the highest peaks in the range, the Boney Mountains, make a brief appearance.